A series of bitesize lunch & learn sessions on finding information.

 An introduction to different study types

-This session considers questions about your information need.
-Who is it for?
-How much time do you have.
+This session focused on questions about your information needs.
+Who is your audience?
+How much time do you have?
 This will affect where and how you search.
 Includes:

 The Knowledge Network evidence summaries page